Mr. Bigstuff: Development

-The six-part series is written by Ryan Sampson and was announced by Sky Comedy in February 2023.
-It is produced by Sky Studios and Water And Power Productions, with executive producers are Anil Gupta, Jon Mountague, Tom Miller and Sam Myer, and with Hayley Sterling as series producer.
-Sampson said he drew on his own experiences living near Rotherham, South Yorkshire whilst writing the show and includes characters who resemble "oddball” villagers from his home area of North Anston as well as his experiences with his family after the death of his mother.
+The series was announced by Sky in February 2023.
+Created by Ryan Sampson, it is produced by Sky Studios and Water And Power Productions, with executive producers Anil Gupta, Jon Mountague, Tom Miller, and Sam Myer, with Hayley Sterling as series producer.
+Sampson said he drew on his own experiences living near Rotherham, South Yorkshire whilst writing the show and includes characters who resemble "oddball" villagers from his home area of North Anston as well as his experiences with his family after the death of his mother.

-It was renewed for a second series in September 2024.
+In September 2024, it was renewed for a second series.
+In August 2025, it was renewed for a third series.

 Themes

 Themes in the show include masculinity, family and brotherhood, and the expectations for men in modern life with Sampson being quoting as saying "we are asking men to be one thing but then also reviling them for being the same.
 As a result, you feel a bit tapped between feeling like a big, swaggy, alpha male and a nice, tame man" The series has brothers who "are polar opposites and go about being men in opposite ways, and it gets to both of them".
-He also said that "I’m 5 foot 5 and as gay as the Easter Bunny, I’ve always felt on the outside looking in.
-I wanted to write about two men who have different ideas about how to be a man: one’s trying to be a nice guy but feels crippled by it; the other thinks it’s all about action, but can’t face up to his demons."
+He also said that "I'm 5 foot 5 and as gay as the Easter Bunny, I've always felt on the outside looking in.
+I wanted to write about two men who have different ideas about how to be a man: one’s trying to be a nice guy but feels crippled by it; the other thinks it's all about action, but can't face up to his demons."

 Casting

 The cast is led by Danny Dyer and Ryan Sampson.
 The pair briefly worked together in 2013 on television series Plebs and Sampson told the Radio Times that "after Danny had a cameo on Plebs, I got it into my head to write something about us as brothers.
 I thought it was funny: I'm a tiny gay from up north and he's, well, Danny Dyer".
 However, Sampson feared it would not happen due to Dyer's commitments with EastEnders.
-However, Dyer was announced as leaving the soap-opera shortly after Sampson had finished writing the script.
+However, Dyer was announced as leaving the soap opera shortly after Sampson had finished writing the script.
 Dyer was impressed by the script telling Sky News it was a "clever piece of work.
 And I think that ultimately, we're making television, we want to entertain people, and so the hardest discipline is to make people laugh... to make them belly laugh - and I think there's some real belly laugh moments in this".

 The cast also includes Harriet Webb, Victoria Alcock, Adrian Scarborough, Fatiha El-Ghorri, Ned Dennehy, Geoff Bell, Nitin Ganatra, Clive Russell and Judi Love.